parkji30/Astrometry-Automated/README.md

 # astrometry_solutions_script
-A python script to automatically write solutions found by Astrometry to a text file!
+Tired of manually solving and recording multiple solutions in astrometry?
+Here I have created the beta version of ASS, A python script to automatically write solutions found by Astrometry to a text file!

 NOTE: you must change the directory pathing in the mp_main.py or main.py file.